bs15ansj/AmberPy/docs/source/getting_started.rst

 * Level 3: You know a little python but want to have more control over your MD set up and simulation.

-* Level 4: You are a python programmer and would like to create your own objects to have more control over how your simulations are set up and run.
+* Level 4: You are a python programmer and would like to create your own classes to have more control over how your simulations are set up and run.

 * Level 5: You are a python developer and want to contribute to this repository.